Automations

 Tips

-• Start with the General Journey — activate it and let it handle the basics for every trip.
+• Start with the General Journey — it ships active and default, so review its templates first, then let it handle the basics for every trip.
 You can always add supplier-specific journeys later.

 • Review templates before activating — click each step to preview the email content and customize it for your brand.